Loading...

 No, you may only apply to one of the programs.

-You may find answers in the PhD Student Handbook.
-If not, please contact the Public Policy PhD Program Coordinator with any questions.
+Please contact the Public Policy PhD Program Coordinator with any questions.

 Duke's University Program in Environmental Policy (UPEP) PhD is a 5-year program for intense research training, combining disciplinary specialization in economics or political science with an emphasis on understanding policy settings and the precise nature of the problem we hope to solve with policy.